Kelly 'had that presence' in bounceback start for D-backs

 The D-backs' bullpen, which was leaky in the first two games of the series, could not hold the line and send the game to extras with no margin for error.
 Patrick Bailey hit the walk-off winner off Kevin Ginkel, driving a ground-rule double to left-center to score Tyler Fitzgerald, who had singled to lead off the frame before stealing second to give the Giants a runner in scoring position with nobody out.

 While Arizona fell short of the sweep, taking two of three from San Francisco was a rebound from the previous 2-5 homestand.
-The D-backs remain five games back of the Dodgers in the NL West and will end the day no more than 1 1/2 games out of the top NL Wild Card spot, pending the result of the Padres' finale against the Tigers.
+The D-backs remain five games back of the Dodgers in the NL West and are half a game out of the top NL Wild Card spot after the Padres' 6-5 loss to the Tigers.

 Regardless of Thursday's result, getting the top of the rotation back on the right track for the stretch run is invaluable.